Solving the Spam Problem with Email to Case Premium for Salesforce

 2. Configure Email to Case Premium to capture email headers.

-3. Create a Workflow Rule on the Email Message object.
+3. Create a Flow on the Email Message object.
 The example below applies to Gmail and includes a check on the resulting Case’s Account to prevent false positives.

-After creating the Workflow Rule, add one or more of the following example field updates:
+Optionally, in the Flow, add one or more of the following example record updates:

 Going Further

-• Email to Case Premium’s auto-add contact feature can reduce false-positives by creating contacts and associating them with the right account, automatically.
-The example workflow (above) shows how to establish safeguards based on cross-referenced CRM data.
+Email to Case Premium’s auto-add new contacts feature can reduce the risk of important customer emails being filtered out as spam by creating contacts and associating them with the right account, automatically.
+The example Flow (above) shows how to establish safeguards based on cross-referenced CRM data.

-• Consider scheduling a report to monitor cases processed by your spam workflow rule.
+Consider scheduling a report to monitor cases processed by your spam Flow.

-• You can schedule batch apex to automatically delete cases x days after a point in time, like 30 days after the Case Close Date/Time to allow time to recover false positives.
+You can schedule batch apex to automatically delete cases a certain amount of days after a point in time, like 30 days after the Case Close Date/Time to allow time to recover false positives.